ststimac/stephaniestimac-blog/posts/2024/03/css-monochrome-media-query.md

 Curious.

-In 2022, a WebKit bug that had been opened [since 2013](https://bugs.webkit.org/show_bug.cgi?id=112549).
+In 2022, a WebKit bug that had been opened [since 2013](https://bugs.webkit.org/show_bug.cgi?id=112549) was fixed.
 This must have relevance somewhere in order to make a fix to match the spec.

 But there is very little information on it otherwise.
 A few mentions of using it for print layouts, but there's a media query to target print layouts already.
 Most sites that have posted about it are just regurgitating the very minimal information the spec provides.